 - Class 6.1 Toxins: Toxic substances are liable to cause death because they're, as the name suggests, toxic.
 They can cause serious injury or harm to human health if they enter the body through swallowing, breathing in, or absorption through the skin.
 Some toxics will kill in minutes, however, some might only injure if the dose isn't excessive.

-- Class 6.2 Infectious substances: These are goods that contain micro-organisms that cause infectious disease in humans or animals, otherwise known as pathogens.
+- Class 6.2 Infectious substances: These are goods that contain micro-organisms that cause infectious diseases in humans or animals, otherwise known as pathogens.

 Class 7: Radioactive material

 Radioactive materials contain unstable atoms that change their structure spontaneously in a random fashion.
 They contain 'radionuclides', which are atoms with an unstable nucleus.
-It's this unstable nucleus that releases the radioactive energy.
+It's this unstable nucleus that releases radioactive energy.
 When an atom changes, they emit ionising radiation, which could cause chemical or biological change.
 This type of radiation can be dangerous to the human body.
-Examples include smoke detectors and yellowcake ('yellowcake' is a type of uranium concentrate powder, your lemon cake is still safe!).
+Examples include smoke detectors and yellowcake.

 Class 8: Corrosives

-Corrosives are highly reactive, corrosive materials.
+Corrosives are highly reactive materials that produce positive chemical effects..
 Due to their reactivity, corrosive substances cause chemical reactions that degrade other materials when they encounter each other.
 If these encountered materials happen to be living tissue, they can cause severe injury.
 Examples include batteries, chlorides and flux.

 Class 9: Miscellaneous dangerous goods